-Many foods have immune stimulating properties, mainly because they’re rich in the nutrients I’ve mentioned above.
-Anti-oxidants and other plant chemicals that help your immune system make the cells it needs to function and fight any invading pathogens.
+Many foods have immune-stimulating properties, mainly because they’re rich in the nutrients I’ve mentioned above.
+Antioxidants and other plant chemicals help your immune system to make the cells it needs to function and fight invading pathogens.

 1. Drink some Water

 Keep your fluids up to help remove waste that’s generated from the battle between good and bad.